-where c_K is consumption in the last period when wealth constraint is not binding.
-Thus, consumption at any age can be expressed in terms of the single unknown c_K .
-Substituting (7) into the intertemporal budget constraint and combining the result with the terminal conditional $W_K = 0$ yields the solution for $c_K = h(w_s, \{y_t, a_t, m_t\}{t=s}^K, s)$, which can then be used to derive c_t from equation (7).
+into the intertemporal budget constraint and combining the result with the terminal conditional $W_K = 0$ yields the solution for $c_K = h(w_s, \{y_t, a_t, m_t\}{t=s}^K, s)$, which can then be used to derive c_t from equation (7).
 This solution is then matched to the data.

-There are three sources of independent variation across households that determine the optimal consumption path: Mortality rate profiles, income profiles, and the level of initial wealth.
+There are three sources of independent variation across households that determine the optimal consumption path: mortality rate profiles, income profiles, and the level of initial wealth.
 Mortality rates vary exogenously with age, birth cohort, gender, permanent income (reflecting inherent ability), and race.
 Income and initial wealth vary exogenously with inherent ability, expost returns to lifetime saving, and the presence of a bequest motive.
 Together, income and initial wealth determine the level of consumption but, because of borrowing constraints, variation in their relative magnitudes has implications for both the level and the slope of the consumption profile.
 When combined with measured consumption, this variation is used to identify the behavioral parameters β , γ , and α .

-First, note that c_K interacts with β but not α .
-Consequently, because the level of resources available to the households affects the level of current spending through its effect on c_K , the effect of variation in wealth and income on the contemporaneous marginal utility of consumption is scaled by β and not α .
-Second, even in the limiting case with no variation in c_K (very high-wealth households consuming at their satiation level), variation in mortality risk alone can separately identify β and α , as indicated by the first term (7).
-Specifically, an increase in α increases the impact of mortality risk at any age, while an increase in β strengthens the impact of mortality rates in the near or far future depending on whether $\beta(1+r)$ is greater than or less than one.
+First, note that in equation (7) c{κ} interacts with β but not α .
+Consequently, because the level of resources available to the households affects the level of current spending through its effect on c{κ} , the effect of variation in wealth and income on the contemporaneous marginal utility of consumption is scaled by β and not α .
+Second, even in the limiting case with no variation in c{K} (very high-wealth households consuming at their satiation level), variation in mortality risk alone can separately identify β and α , as indicated by the first term of equation (7).
+Specifically, an increase in α strengthens the impact of mortality risk at any age, while an increase in β strengthens the impact of mortality rates in the near or far future depending on whether $\beta(1+r)$ is greater than or less than one.
 Therefore, variation in the shape of the entire mortality rate profile-rather than the immediate mortality risk-aids in separately identifying these two parameters.
 This variation would be hard to incorporate in a reduced form specification but is naturally used by the structural approach.
-Finally, the inverse of the elasticity of intertemporal substitution γ is identified from the functional form, as indicated in (7), as well as from the slope of the measured consumption profile-variation that is provided by having two periods of measured consumption.
+Finally, the inverse of the elasticity of intertemporal substitution γ is identified off the functional form, as indicated by equation (7), as well as from the slope of the measured consumption profile-variation that is provided by having two periods of measured consumption.
 Although β , γ , and α all affect the slope of the consumption profile, as noted above, the identification of β and α does not rest on variation in the slope of the consumption profile across households.
-As a result, variation in the intertemporal pattern of measured consumption can be used to separately identify γ .
+As a result, variation in the intertemporal pattern of measured consumption can be used to separately identify γ .16